olinjs/olinjs/lessons/06-apis-debugging/README.md

 #Lesson 6 - APIs and Debugging Strategies
+##Preclass
+Please read the following Readme and some of the following links on [Oauth](http://www.cubrid.org/blog/dev-platform/dancing-with-oauth-understanding-how-authorization-works/) and [REST](http://www.infoq.com/articles/rest-introduction)

 ##APIs: Your *real* on-ramp to the information superhighway
+*Author: Evan Simpson 2015*

 ![Take it to the moon, take it to the stars.](./images/tothemoon.jpg)